 Norway's HSE Offshore Regulations are designed to ensure the health, safety and well-being of personnel working offshore.
-It is therefore essential for personnel working on offshore facilities to be thoroughly trained and qualified for the tasks they must undertake.
+It is, therefore, essential for personnel working on offshore facilities to be thoroughly trained and qualified for the tasks they must undertake.
 This includes training in general safety procedures, risk assessment, emergency response, hazardous material operation and safety equipment operation and maintenance.

-Personnel must have a valid authorization to work on an offshore facility and must demonstrate that they have the relevant experience and skills for the assigned tasks.
+Personnel must have valid authorization to work in an offshore facility and must demonstrate that they have the relevant experience and skills for the assigned tasks.
 An offshore employer must ensure that the personnel are qualified and properly trained in the work that they are to undertake.
 Subsea personnel must be able to understand and apply the appropriate safe practices and procedures for their work, as well as have sufficient experience in the type of equipment and operations they are working with.

-Norway's HSE Offshore Regulations also require employers to provide personnel with appropriate safety instruction.
+Norway's HSE Offshore Regulations also require employers to provide personnel with appropriate safety instructions.
 This includes instruction on the operational and environmental hazards, equipment and protective clothing, as well as the hazard assessment, detection and reporting of unsafe working conditions.
 Personnel must also be provided with regular training to ensure that they remain qualified and up-to-date with the latest safety guidelines and technology.